noxthot/ss22_julia_workshop/pages/hpc/multithreading.md

  ```
 }

-Let us try to apply this example to our $\pi$ example.
+Let us try to apply this concept to our $\pi$ example.

 ## Multithreaded $\pi$